Principal investigator

 Dr. Susy Stark is Professor of Public Health, Neurology and Social Work.
 Her research focuses on how the environment influences the occupational performance and participation of community-dwelling older adults with chronic conditions.
 The goals of her work are to support aging in place and to prevent falls.
 She conducts clinical trials and implementation studies among community-dwelling older adults.
 She also co-directs the TL-1 Predoctoral Training Program at the Washington University Institute of Clinical and Translational Sciences and the Research Education Component for the Knight Alzheimer Disease Research Center.

-Rebecca Bollinger, OTD, OTR/L
+Lindsay Bright, OTD, OTR/L

 Sherdonna Denholm, BA